Bandit Fox

 Lindsey Newman

-Lindsey from Passion Marketing has been working with TEAM FOX for a number of years now and has been instrumental in our growth.
+Lindsey Newman from Passion Marketing has been working with Team Fox for a number of years and has been instrumental in our growth.

-She is also a wife and mum of two music mad young men so you will often find her at gigs and festivals… she’s even made an appearance as Fazane’s gigs once or twice!
+Outside of work, Lindsey is a wife and mum to two music-mad young men, so you will often find her at gigs and festivals.
+She has even made an appearance at Fazane’s gigs once or twice, which is very much above and beyond the usual marketing brief.

 Liselle Barnsley